Why Pauhu Runs on Any Chip

 4. Download decoder (generation model) → generation available when ready

-5. Cache both in IndexedDB → subsequent visits are instant
+5. Cache both locally → subsequent visits are instant

 Encoder first, decoder lazy